ericomarku/OPmanga/README.md

 Please go and support the official release.

-I will take down it down if asked to do so. so please don't sue me
+I will take the weksite down if asked to do so. so please don't sue me.